2 FAM 800

 2 FAM 816.2-3 Safety

-INL/A must establish or adopt a written safety program that complies with the following requirements in accordance with FMR 102-33.180:
+All Department bureaus/offices providing or contracting aviation services must establish, adopt, (or require contractually, where applicable) a written safety program that complies with the following requirements in accordance with 41 CFR 102-33.180-185:

-(1) Appoint a qualified safety manager with experience as a pilot or crewmember, or experience in aviation operations or flight program management who has graduated from an aviation safety officer course provided by a recognized training provider;
+(2) Policies that define clear roles and responsibilities for implementing an SMS.
+This includes ensuring that senior-level management has the ultimate responsibility for the SMS.
+Members of management appointed as qualified aviation safety managers and safety officers must have experience as a pilot or crewmember, or experience in aviation operations, aviation maintenance, or flight program management, has and must have graduated from an aviation safety officer course provided by a recognized training provider;

-(a) Measurable accident prevention procedures (e.g., pilot proficiency evaluations, fire drills, crash drills, and safety meetings);
+(a) Measurable accident prevention procedures (e.g., safety reviews, clear roles and responsibilities, operations and maintenance procedures, pilot and mechanic proficiency evaluations, fire drills, crash drills, and hazardous analysis);

 (b) A system for disseminating accident-prevention information;